 - Board the Line 2 subway going East from Bloor-Yonge Station towards Kennedy Station

-- If it is a Saturday, Sunday or a public holiday, board the newly introduced 175 bus from Kennedy Station towards Bluffer’s Park.
+- If it’s a Saturday, Sunday or a public holiday, board the newly introduced 175 bus from Kennedy Station towards Bluffer’s Park.
 This is a new service which has been added on a seasonal basis.
-So, this service may not be running in the winter months.
+So, this service may not be running in the Fall/winter months.
 I will update the blog as and when more information is available.
 For Bluffer’s beach, get down at the last stop.
 For Bluffer’s park and Marina, get down at the last but one stop.

 - From Downtown, head East on St. Clair Ave or Kingston Road, whichever suits you the best.